neyrinckaudio/docs/docs/vcontrolpro/documentation/troubleshooting.md

 Some users have seen an issuee wher V-Control Pro is unable to launch when updating a WIndows 10 system to Windows 11.

 * Install Windows 11 from scratch

+## Resetting V-Control Pro

+Some issues with Setup or mapping configuration can be resolved by deleting the V-Control Pro Preference files.
+Follow the steps to reset the V-Control Pro Settings.

+#### Resetting on OSX:

+* Quit V-Control Pro and any DAW currently open.
+* Go to the Finder Application
+* Click on Go in the top menu bar for the Finder and with the Alt/Option key held down select Library.
+* In the Finder window navigate to Application Support.
+* Find the V-Control Pro folder send it to the trash bin.
+* Empty Trash.
+* Launch V-Control Pro.
+* Open the Setups window.
+* Add your surface(s) again.
+* launch the DAW.

+#### Resetting on Windows:

+* Quit V-Control Pro and any DAW currently open.
+* Open the Windows Explorer
+* Enable to view hidden files and folders in Explorer.
+* Navigate to C:\Users\{User Account}\AppData\Roaming\Appliation Support
+* Find the V-Control Pro folder send it to the trash bin.
+* Empty Trash.
+* Launch V-Control Pro.
+* Open the Setups window.
+* Add your surface(s) again.
+* launch the DAW.

+## Hardware Surface Fader, Button, Light, And Display Issues

+If a control surface feature is not operating correctly, there might be a problem with the surface hardware.
+Some surfaces have built-in diagnostics that acan help diagnose these problems.
+Please search for the surface user guide online for more information.